Package 'TDLM'

 opportunity

-a numeric vector representing the number of opportunities per location.
+A numeric vector representing the number of opportunities per location.
 The value should be positive.

 distance